Contact Sales

 In a 2022 study by Experian and PYMNTS, it was found that one out of five patients had scheduled appointments via digital channels in the last 12 months.
 In an earlier study by Experian in 2021, 78% of patients reported that they wanted the convenience of 24/7 self-scheduling, but only 40% percent of providers offered that option.
 In that same study, 54% of providers said facilitating contactless care is one of their top three challenges.

-Building mHealth Apps with SignalWire
+Building mHealth apps with SignalWire

-Our recent webinar provides demos of using SignalWire for appointment scheduling, automated appointment reminders, and virtual appointments via video conferencing.
+Use SignalWire for appointment scheduling, automated appointment reminders, and virtual appointments via video conferencing.
 In addition, SignalWire can be used for fax, other SMS communications such as notifications, IVR, and more.

 Whether it’s navigating the intricacies of The Campaign Registry (TCR) for your SMS traffic, setting up your first video room, or scaling from your first hundred messages to half a million a month, our experts have you covered.
 Review our healthcare offerings for more information.